 Proceeds will benefit the construction of a new state-of-the art cardiovascular pavilion at Mount Nittany Medical Center

-The 27th Annual Mount Nittany Health Golf Classic, held Saturday, August 12, at the Penn State Golf Courses, netted a record breaking $176,000, with all proceeds supporting an expansion to the Mount Nittany Medical Center cardiac catheterization lab.
-In total, more than $2.2 million has been raised to help advance healthcare in the region since the Golf Classic’s inception in 1991.
+The 28th Annual Mount Nittany Health Golf Classic was held Saturday, August 11, 2018 at the Penn State Golf Courses netting $167,000.
+Proceeds will support construction of a new state-of-the art cardiovascular pavilion at Mount Nittany Medical Center.
+In total, more than $2.3 million has been raised to help advance healthcare in the region since the Golf Classic’s inception in 1991.

 The fully accredited cardiac catheterization lab is used during an emergency to intervene when a patient is having a heart attack; it can also be used to identify and correct other health conditions of the heart.
 The new pavilion will feature two cardiac catheterization labs, updated technology for the most sophisticated cardiac catheterization and electrophysiology and imaging services, new and expanded space for patients and loved ones, improved patient privacy and improved patient and family education and communication.

-“We are so thankful for the support that continues to make this a premier tournament in our community and supports so many of the quality services that Mount Nittany Health provides for this region,” said Matt Hardy, executive director, Mount Nittany Health Foundation.
+“We are so thankful for the support that continues to make this a premier tournament in our community and supports so many of the quality services that Mount Nittany Health provides for this region,” said Christopher Yingling, co-chair of the golf classic.

-Proceeds from this year's Golf Classic will again benefit Mount Nittany Health's Cardiac Catheterization Lab which has seen steady growth since it first opened in April 2000.
-Since then, the Cath Lab has performed more than 5,950 diagnostic catheterizations and 2,400 cardiac interventions, including 780 on patients experiencing a life-threatening event requiring immediate treatment.
+Proceeds from this year's Golf Classic will again benefit a cardiovascular pavilion at Mount Nittany Health.
+The cardiac catheterization lab, which has seen steady growth since it first opened in April 2000.
+Since then, the Cath Lab has performed more than 6,377 diagnostic catheterizations and 2,558 cardiac interventions, including 889 on patients experiencing a life-threatening event requiring immediate treatment.
 Additions to the lab will include a new cath table with imaging system and an advanced patient monitoring system, improving the patient experience.